 League of Women Voters Announces New Position

-The League of Women Voters today announced a new position calling for safeguards to govern the constitutional convention process of proposing amendments to the U.S. Constitution.
+The League of Women Voters today announced a new position (see page 32 of Impact on Issues) calling for safeguards to govern the constitutional convention process of proposing amendments to the U.S. Constitution.

 “The League believes that procedural safeguards must be put in place to protect democratic values and ensure that any proposed amendments reflect the concerns of citizens,” said Elisabeth MacNamara, president of the League of Women Voters of the United States.

 “We cannot afford to have a chaotic or unrepresentative process for amending the Constitution.
 We can’t afford to let special interests dominate a constitutional convention,” MacNamara continued.

 There are many current proposals for constitutional amendments, from both the right and the political left, from a Balanced Budget Amendment to one curbing the rights of corporations.
 “Everyone should be concerned what a runaway, topsy-turvy Constitutional Convention might do.
 Before we head into uncharted territory that could affect our basic principles of government and our individual rights, we need to make sure some basic rules are in place,” according to MacNamara.

 The League supports these safeguards for a Constitutional Convention:

 1) The Convention must be transparent and not conducted in secret;

 2) Representation at the Convention must be based on population rather than one state, one vote; and delegates should be elected rather than appointed;